raspberrypilearning/next-customer-please/en/step_4.md

 --- task ---

-Add a payment sound to your **Seller** sprite so the customer knows that payment is taking place.
+Add a payment sound to your **seller** sprite so the customer knows that payment is taking place.

 ![The add a sound icon](images/add-sound.png)